|

 what steam temperature kills dust mites

-Dust mites typically live in dark, warm, and humid areas where dust is likely to accumulate.
-Common places to find dust mites are beddings, carpets, mattresses, upholstered furniture, or curtains.
+Common places to find dust mites are bedding, carpets, mattresses, upholstered furniture, or curtains.
 They are around 0.25 millimeters long, so you cannot see them with your eyes.
+Unlike bed bugs, dust mites do not leave visible bites on the skin.

 However, dust mites cause allergic reactions such as;